stephenfeather/klipper-backup/README.md

 - Modifying vs purchase: A lot has changed in the FDM space, and for production use I'd just buy a new Prussa or Bambu (get your crap together on 3rd party access!).
 But rebuilding a printer will force you to think more about what you need, what you want, and what could be possibe.
 - Adding Dual Z screws was probably one of the better choices made in everything.
 It helped to prevent right side sagging of the X-axis due to the weight of the heads.
 - The Pi4b still runs.
 Haven't found a need to upgrade it yet, although I do have a number of the new Pi5s (when in doubt, throw Pi!) running data collection for other projects and they are smoking!
+- Ran Jyers version of Marlin almost from day one on the Creality mainboards and it took away a lot of the Marlin pain points.
+However, needing to rebuild a firmware make what were often very small changes was time consuming.
+Klipper offers not only faster config changes, but also addtional hardware options.
+Klipper on the printer, klipper on the rp2040s - and it just works.

  -----
  This backup is graciously provided by [Klipper-Backup](https://github.com/Staubgeborener/klipper-backup).